Your game trailer is a crucial part of your marketing arsenal.

 Also consider the pacing of your script.

-Ideally, you’ll have some kind of hook early on to stop people clicking away before you get to the action and allow viewers a little time to catch their breath at the end.
-Classical story structure rarely goes wrong.
+Ideally, you’ll have some kind of hook early on to grab your viewer's attention, and allow them a bit of time to catch their breath before building up to the action.

 When scripting, consider its purpose within your release schedule.
 For example, a teaser or announcement video is usually shorter than a launch trailer, with more emphasis on cutscenes or building intrigue than gameplay or narrative clarity.